Cosmology inference at the field level from biased tracers in redshift-space: Results from N-body particles

 The inclusion of the additional velocity bias term $M\lin_{ji} \partial_i M\lin_{\pp j}$, one the other hand, does lead to a small but significant improvement for high values of $\Lambda$.
 However, it does not shift the scale where a significant deviation between the inferred value and the ground truth appears first appreciably.

-At $z=0.5$, there appears to be a small, yet moderately significant ($\sim 2\sigma$ for simulation 2) residual shift in the inferred growth rate even for small cutoff values (figure \ref{fig: matter-overview}).
+At $z=0.5$, there appears to be a small sub-percent level shift in the inferred growth rate even for small cutoff values (figure \ref{fig: matter-overview}).
 We have verified in appendix \ref{sec: appendix-ngeul} that the mismatch is not reduced by a higher resolution of the displacement step, nor does the omission of the fourth velocity bias operator $\partial_i M^{(1)}_{\pp j} M^{(1)}_{ji}$ have a significant impact.
-It is thus well possible that this is simply a statistical fluctuation.
+Given the moderate statistical significance of the effect at the level of $1-2\,\sigma$ and the low number of two realizations which we have tested, a simple statistical fluctuation is a likely explanation.
 As explained in section \ref{sec: matter-pk}, we plan to improve the 3LPT model of the redshift-space density contrast in a future publication, and this will also allow us to study any possible connection between the precision of the gravity model and the inferred growth rate.